 Boron deficiency will lead to reduced plant phosphorus uptake, and the ability of plants to absorb phosphorus after boron supplementation will return to normal.
 Boron deficiency will also damage the ATPase function of root cells, and ATP enzyme function can also be restored after boron supplementation.

-Boron-deficient tomato plants are inhibited at the point of growth, internode shortening, plant dwarf, severe dry top phenomenon; petiole and stem vein hardening, becoming brittle; root dysplasia, low degree of lateral root elongation; leaf photosynthesis sugar Substances are difficult to transport; pollen viability is weak; necrotic rust spots appear on the fruit surface.
+Boron-deficient tomato plants are inhibited at the point of growth, internode shortening, plant dwarf, severe dry top phenomenon; petiole and stem vein hardening, becoming brittle; root dysplasia, low degree of lateral root elongation; leaf photosynthesis sugar Substances are challenging to transport; pollen viability is weak; necrotic rust spots appear on the fruit surface.

-Boron deficiency leads to impeded cell wall synthesis, poor cell wall ductility, and continuous accumulation of oxides and peroxides, resulting in poor growth and even necrosis in young and vigorous growing tomato plants.
-The antioxidant capacity of fruits is impaired and rust stains appear.
+Boron deficiency leads to impeded cell wall synthesis, poor cell wall ductility, and continuous accumulation of oxides and peroxides, resulting in weak growth and even necrosis in young and vigorous growing tomato plants.
+The antioxidant capacity of fruits is impaired, and rust stains appear.
 The functions of stimulating pollen germination and pollen tube elongation were also inhibited in the absence of boron.
-Boron deficiency also leads to a significant decrease in chlorophyll content, SOD, and POD enzyme activity in tomato leaves, and an increase in MDA content, an increase in the acidity of tomato fruits, a decrease in sweetness, and an active substance content of vitamin C, lycopene, flavonoids, and total phenols.
+Boron deficiency also leads to a significant decrease in chlorophyll content, SOD, and POD enzyme activity in tomato leaves, and an increase in MDA content, an increase in the acidity of tomato fruits, a decrease in sweetness, and active substance content of vitamin C, lycopene, flavonoids, and total phenols.
 Decline, quality is reduced.

-The symptoms of boron deficiency, such as spotting, can maintain the potassium content of the leaves during the fruit development stage (the leaves serve as the fruit’s potassium pool in the fruit development stage); in the aspect of reproductive growth, the application of boron can significantly increase the fruit set rate, total yield and net fruit of the tomato.
-Yield, increase firmness of fruit, extend shelf life, maintain potassium content of leaves while increasing fruit potassium content, and prevent occurrence of calcium deficiency symptoms in tomatoes such as umbilical rot and longitudinal cracks.
+The symptoms of boron deficiency, such as spotting, can maintain the potassium content of the leaves during the fruit development stage (the leaves serve as the fruit’s potassium pool in the fruit development stage); in the aspect of reproductive growth, the application of boron can significantly increase the fruit set rate, total yield and pure fruit of the tomato.
+Yield, increase the firmness of fruit, extend shelf life, maintain potassium content of leaves while increasing fruit potassium content, and prevent the occurrence of calcium deficiency symptoms in tomatoes such as umbilical rot and longitudinal cracks.